Berry Fields Animal Assisted Education & Consultancy can be booked with confidence, as Rachel has an enhanced DBS check, the Berry Fields (AAE) Animal

 We require participants to wear safety helmets and suitable footwear when leading the horses.
 These can be borrowed from us.
 Please ensure everyone wears warm coats for winter visits and

 trousers.
 (Headwear is provided)

 A full will always be completed prior to any visit.
 Once this has been completed and carried out it will beforwarded for your use and record keeping.
 Prior to the children coming into

 contact with the animals a safety talk will be given, in age appropriate language.

 All education settings must agree to our health & safety protocol to minimise risks and well being to all.

-Rachel Hartopp is the trained Child Protection Officer.
-Our child protection policy can be viewed on request.
+Rachel Hartopp is the trained Safeguarding & Prevent lead.
+Our safeguarding policy can be viewed on request.